databendlabs/databend/docs/doc/12-load-data/06-data-load-transform.md

 ---
-title: Transforming Data During a Load
+title: Transforming Data During Load
-sidebar_label: Transforming Data During a Load
-description: Learn how to use Databend to transform data while loading it into a table using the COPY INTO <table> command.
 ---

 Databend supports transforming data while loading it into a table using the `COPY INTO <table>` command, which simplifies your ETL pipeline for basic transformations.